-Students who are majoring in any field may apply to the program in the second half of their sophomore year.
-During their junior and senior years, accepted students will be expected to incorporate the requirements of the Peace Corps Prep program, which include: two years of second language study and four courses from a list of designated culture area-focused classes.
+Students majoring in any field may apply to the program.
+Most students will apply during their sophomore years; juniors can be considered at the start of any academic year.
+All participants are expected to complete the requirements of the Peace Corps Prep program, preferably by the beginning of the senior year, which include: two years of second language study and four courses from a list of designated culture area-focused classes.
 Students interested in teaching must also take several Educational Studies classes.
 In addition, participants must enhance their preparation through off-campus study, community service, internships, or other approved experiences.

-Participation in Peace Corps Prep does not guarantee that applicants will be accepted as volunteers; however, the specialized curriculum and experience should make them strong candidates for Peace Corps and other international organizations.
+Completion of the Peace Corps Prep Program does not guarantee that applicants will be accepted as volunteers.
+However, the specialized curriculum and experiences help students become strong candidates for Peace Corps and other international service organizations.
 Prof. M. Schneider, Director, Stellyes Center for Global Studies.